armadaproject/armada-spark/docs/architecture.md

 Each option consists of a `String` unless otherwise noted.

+- `spark.armada.container.image` - Container image to use for Spark containers.
+- `spark.armada.driver.limit.cores` - Specify the hard cpu limit for the driver pod
+- `spark.armada.driver.request.cores` - Specify the cpu request for the driver pod
+- `spark.armada.driver.limit.memory` - Specify the hard memory limit for the driver pod
+- `spark.armada.driver.request.memory` - Specify the memory request for the driver pod
+- `spark.armada.executor.limit.cores` - Specify the hard cpu limit for each executor pod
+- `spark.armada.executor.request.cores` - Specify the cpu request for each executor pod
+- `spark.armada.executor.limit.memory` - Specify the hard memory limit for each executor pod
+- `spark.armada.executor.request.memory` - Specify the memory request for each executor pod
+- `spark.armada.executor.connectionTimeout` - Time to wait for the executor to connect to the driver.
+(Long seconds)
+- `spark.armada.queue` - The name of the job queue to use for the Armada job.
+- `spark.armada.jobSetId` - The JobSet ID for which the driver and executor pods will be part of.
+          If not set, it will be derived from the Spark application name.
+- `spark.armada.internalUrl` - The Kubernetes DNS or IP address of the Armada Server.
+          This URL is used by the Driver when running in Cluster mode.
+          If not specified, 'spark.master' will be used.
+- `spark.armada.scheduling.namespace` - The namespace to use for the job.
+If not set, the default namespace will be used.
+- `spark.armada.scheduling.priority` - The priority to use for the job.
+If not set, the default priority will be used.
+(Double)
-- `spark.armada.Executor.trackerPollingInterval` - Specifies
+- `spark.armada.executor.trackerPollingInterval` - Specifies
     the interval between polls to check the state of Executors.
+(Long milliseconds)
-- `spark.armada.Executor.trackerTimeout` - Specifies the time to
+- `spark.armada.executor.trackerTimeout` - Specifies the time to
     wait for the minimum number of Executors.
+(Long milliseconds)
 - `spark.armada.lookouturl` - Sets the base URL to use for Armada's Lookout service.
 - `spark.armada.health.checkTimeout` - Time to wait for Armada's health check to succeed in seconds.
+(Long)
-- `spark.armada.clusterSelectors` - A comma-separated list of kubernetes
+- `spark.armada.scheduling.nodeSelectors` - A comma-separated list of kubernetes
     label selectors (in key=value format) to ensure the spark Driver and its Executors are deployed to the same cluster.
 - `spark.armada.scheduling.nodeUniformityLabel` - A single kubernetes label to
     apply to both Driver and Executors.
-- `spark.armada.DriverServiceNamePrefix` - Defines the Driver's service name
+- `spark.armada.driver.serviceNamePrefix` - Defines the Driver's service name
     prefix within Armada.
 Must consist of lowercase a-z and '-' characters only.
-- `spark.armada.global.labels` - A comma-separated list of kubernetes labels
+- `spark.armada.pod.labels` - A comma-separated list of kubernetes labels
-    (in key=value format) to be added to all both the Driver and Executor pods.
+    (in key=value format) to be added to both the Driver and Executor pods.
-- `spark.armada.Driver.labels` - A comma-separated list of kubernetes labels
+- `spark.armada.driver.labels` - A comma-separated list of kubernetes labels
     (in key=value format) to be added to the Driver pod.
-- `spark.armada.Executor.labels` A comma-separated list of kubernetes labels (in key=value format) to be added to all Executor pods.
+- `spark.armada.executor.labels` A comma-separated list of kubernetes labels (in key=value format) to be added to all Executor pods.

 # Building `armada-spark`